-First, by investing in a new, highly efficient home, your utility bills will be kept at a minimum.
+By living in an energy-efficient home you can save a great deal of money on your fuel bills.
+By investing in a new, highly efficient home, your utility bills will be kept at a minimum without having to undertake expensive upgrades.
 All newly built homes are highly energy efficient and will save you a huge amount on your bills compared to an older property.
-We currently have several one and two-bedroom apartments for sale at Pollokshaws Living.

 Nice day?
 Keep your blinds and curtains open